 A third but now unfortunately very rare type of peatland is fen.
 Fens are the precursor to a raised bog and one of the most biologically diverse habitats in Ireland.
 Unlike raised and blanket bog fen isn’t a uniform landscape but rather a kaleidoscope of open water, marsh and fen woodland which is also known as fen carr.
 In total there are six different types of fen that differ mainly in their topography and hydrology.
-What differentiates a fen from a bog.
-While raised and blanket bogs get their water supply from precipitation only, fens have a constant water supply other than precipitation that comes in form of an underground spring or nearby river.
-This water supply brings a range of minerals that support a wide variety of plant life.
+Hydrology is also what differentiates a fen from a bog.
+While raised and blanket bogs get their water supply from precipitation only, fens have a constant water supply from an underground well or nearby river.
+This water supply, unlike rainwater, delivers a range of minerals and nutrients that support a wide variety of plant life.
 A fen can support up to 200 different species of plants from grasses and sedges, which alone are represented by some 15 different species, to trees like willow, alder and birch.
-Numerous wildflowers also thrive here like marsh cinquefoil, devil’s bit scabious, meadowsweet, lady’s smock, wild valerian, marsh orchid, fly orchid and fragrant orchid and many others.
+Numerous wildflowers also thrive here like marsh cinquefoil, devil’s bit scabious, meadowsweet, lady’s smock, wild valerian, marsh orchid, fly orchid, fragrant orchid and many others.
 This flora in turn supports a variety of other wildlife.
 Insects and other invertebrates like spiders can be found in large numbers.
 Snails are attracted to the fen because of its calcium rich water, wasps like the overwintering accommodation in the stems of bulrush and beetles welcome the diverse food supply for both themselves and their offspring.
 Not surprisingly these animals attract predators mainly in the form of birds.
 Resident species like wren, robin, dunnock, blackbird, song thrush, various finches and others are joined by summer visitors like the notorious cuckoo, whitethroat, willow warbler and spotted flycatcher.
 The lakes of the fen are occupied by moorhen, coot, teal, mallard and the little and the great crested grebe.
-In winter the population of waterbirds grows considerably when the residents are joined by seasonal visitors like wigeon, shoveller, tufted duck and whooper swan.
+In winter the population of waterbirds grows considerably when the residents are joined by seasonal visitors like wigeon, shoveler, tufted duck and whooper swan.
 In the depths of the fen lakes the 3-spined and the 10-spined stickleback can be found and around the edges of the lake lives one of Ireland’s very few amphibians, the smooth or common newt.
-This rich wildlife attracts bigger predators that are not permanently resident in the fen like the kestrel and sparrowhawk that feed on the smaller birds and the otter and grey heron who don’t mind fish for breakfast or any other time of the day.
+This abundance of life attracts predators like the kestrel and sparrowhawk that feed on the smaller birds and the otter and grey heron who don’t mind fish for breakfast or any other time of the day.

 Fens are rarely a permanent landform and over time often develop into a raised bog.
 The process of fen and eventually bog formation started at the end of the last glaciation some 10.000 years ago when Ireland, especially the midlands area, was dotted with countless lakes, basins and floodplains.
-Around the edges of those waterbodies reeds and sedges developed and on the lakes floating plant communities thrived on the surface of the lakes.
-Because of their origin these lakes supported only small numbers of microorganisms like bacteria and fungi which are vital for decomposition.
+Around the edges of those waterbodies reeds and sedges developed and floating plant communities thrived on the surface of the lakes.
+Because of their glacial origin these lakes supported only small numbers of microorganisms like bacteria and fungi which are vital for decomposition.
 As a result the dead members of the plant communities didn’t decompose completely but started to form layers of peat at the bottom and around the edges of the lakes.
 While Ireland experienced a more continental climate this was a very slow process but when the climate changed to the much wetter and milder Atlantic regime Ireland is known for today, events started to speed up.
 The fen peat eventually reached the surface of the lake which allowed at first reeds and sedges and later other plants to colonize the area.
 At this stage a fen was formed.
-Because dead plant material still didn’t decompose completely the layers of fen peat continued to grow.
-When the peat layers had eventually reached a thickness that didn’t allow the plants growing on the surface to reach the groundwater, their main source of minerals, a tipping point was reached.
-The only food source for the surface plants was now rainwater which is rather poor in minerals.
-In Ireland’s midlands this process was supported by the post-glacial rebound.
+Because dead plant material still didn’t decompose properly the layers of fen peat continued to grow.
+When the peat layers had eventually reached a thickness that didn’t allow the plants growing on the surface to reach the groundwater - their main source of minerals - a tipping point was reached.
+The only food source for the surface plants was now rainwater which is rather poor in vital nutrients.
+In Ireland’s midlands this process was supported by the postglacial rebound.
 The land, finally free from the weight of the glacial ice lifted itself and as a side effect the ground water level dropped.
 The loss of access to nutritious ground water triggered a radical change in the plant community.
 Bog mosses, mainly sphagnum species, which are known as the bog builders, moved in.
-These mosses changed the growing conditions further by lowering the soil and water PH and by doing so created a more acidic environment.
+These mosses changed the growing conditions further by lowering the soil and water PH and by doing so the mosses created a more acidic environment.
 Sphagnum mosses exchange ions of hydrogen for the scarce mineral ions potassium, magnesium and calcium that are available in the rainwater.
 The resulting high concentration of hydrogen ions around the mosses and on the surface then creates the acidic conditions typical for all peatbogs.
 The dead sphagnum mosses continue this acidification by releasing organic acids into the peat layers.
 In addition sphagnum mosses also have the ability to store vast amounts of water, effectively water-logging the surface.

 On top of the bog mosses specialized plants that were able to tolerate the new conditions started to thrive and so the foundation of a raised bog was laid.
 Over the following centuries the mosses and other plants built up layer upon layer of peat and grew the bog into a dome-shaped landscape of hummocks, lawns and pools.
 These domes then merged with neighbouring raised bogs and so the vast bog areas like the Bog of Allen that once covered some 6000 square kilometres, were born.